githubpartners/microsoft-learn/github/create-manage-github-actions-workflows/includes/2-workflow-syntax-and-commands.md

-Here you'll learn about YAML syntax for workflows and workflow commands.
+Understanding your workflow can seem challenging at first.
+In this unit, you'll learn more about the YAMl syntax and some common workflow commands.

-Creating a workflow is pretty straightforward as long as you can find the right actions for your steps.

 ## YAML syntax for workflows